 The drive's form factor accelerates hardware consolidation and improves storage array performance.
 Today, 3U storage racks address up to 70% of the market demand.
 Tomorrow, reduced-footprint Savvio-enabled storage arrays would allow 70% more IOPS in a smaller space than many existing arrays, or 150% more IOPS/U. For those designing blade servers, Savvio disc drives enable high duty cycle enterprise-class computing on each individual server blade.
 Savvio-enabled blade servers provide significantly more IOPS-per-blade at higher levels of reliability while increasing the server's scalability and flexibility.

 Savvio Disc Drive Details

-Savvio drives were built to accommodate the gruelling, rapid-fire data access taking place in transactional environments.
+Savvio drives were built to accommodate the grueling, rapid-fire data access brought forth in transactional environments.
 Rather than just being a repository for application data, storage is becoming an enabler of the real-time enterprise.
-The rising deployment of business intelligence, OLTP (online transaction processing), STP (straight-through processing) and other transaction-intensive applications, such as decision support systems and Microsoft Server Exchange, is putting a premium on rapid information transfer, access and retrieval.
+The rising deployment of business intelligence, OLTP (online transaction processing), STP (straight-through processing) and other transaction-intensive applications like decision support systems and Microsoft Server Exchange is putting a premium on rapid information transfer, access and retrieval.

-Seagate is the industry leader in the design, manufacturing and marketing of hard disc drives, providing products for a wide range of Enterprise, PC, Notebook and Consumer Electronics applications.
-The Company is committed to delivering award-winning products, customer support and reliability to meet the world's growing demand for information storage.
+Seagate is the worldwide leader in the design, manufacturing and marketing of hard disc drives, providing products for a wide range of Enterprise, PC, Notebook and Consumer Electronics applications.
+The Company is committed to delivering award-winning products, customer support and reliability, to meet the world's growing demand for information storage.
 Seagate can be found around the globe and at www.seagate.com.

 Seagate and Seagate Technology are registered trademarks of Seagate Technology LLC.
 The WAVE logo and Savvio are trademarks or registered trademarks of Seagate Technology LLC.
 All other trademarks or registered trademarks are the property of their respective owners.